 Symptoms of Multiple Myeloma

-Dr. Patel describes that there are three distinct phases of multiple myeloma, which define how the disease progresses and the symptoms that present.
-Its important to know that having a few cancerous plasma cells doesn't mean patient has myeloma or needs treatment.
-In fact, some patients in the first phase of multiple myeloma can go years with monitoring and no treatment
+There are three distinct phases of multiple myeloma, which define how the disease progresses and the symptoms that present.
+It's important to know that having a few cancerous plasma cells doesn't mean patient has myeloma or needs treatment.
+In fact, some patients in the first phase of multiple myeloma can go years without monitoring or treatment.

-While multiple myeloma tends to be a disease the mainly affects the elderly and does have some ethnic variations, this disease does not have an identified cause or specific risk factors, notes Patel.
+While multiple myeloma tends to be a disease that mainly affects the elderly and does have some ethnic variations, this disease does not have an identified cause or specific risk factors.

 Treatment for Multiple Myeloma

-Even though multiple myeloma is not curable, it is controllable and many new treatments have been developed or are on the horizon, remarks Dr. Patel.
+Even though multiple myeloma is not curable, it is controllable and many new treatments have been developed or are on the horizon.

 As a result of improved treatments, survival of patients with multiple myeloma is most often measured in years, not months.
-Dr. Patel adds, Many people can survive (and live a good quality of life) with multiple myeloma for ten years or more.
+The quality and duration of life with multiple myeloma is much improved, possibly ten years or more.

-Dr. Patel suggests, Think of multiple myeloma as an iceberg.
+Think of multiple myeloma as an iceberg.
 If it stays under the surface of water, it doesn't harm the body.
-If it rises above the waters surface, it can become harmful to the body and needs treatment.
+If it rises above the water's surface, it can become harmful to the body and needs treatment.

 Treatment often starts with four to six cycles of induction chemotherapy, which is usually about three different medications.
-Chemotherapy can help chop the iceberg down under the waters surface, but it can't keep it there, so induction chemotherapy should be followed by with an autologous stem cell transplant, explains Dr. Patel.
+Chemotherapy can help chop the iceberg down under the water's surface, but it can't keep it there, so induction chemotherapy should be followed by with an autologous stem cell transplant.

 An autologous stem cell transplant is part of the current standard of care for multiple myeloma.
-Dr. Patel states, The good thing about an autologous transplant is that we use the patients own cells so there is no chance of rejection and there is less than a one percent mortality rate related to the transplant itself.
+For an autologous transplant, the patient's own cells are used, eliminating the chance of rejection and lowering the mortality rate to less than a one percent.

 And even better, most patients see positive outcomes with little complications after the transplant, which requires a hospital stay of two weeks or less.

-This transplant chops the iceberg all the way to bottom; while we can't get rid of it entirely, it takes longer to grow back and come above water, says Dr. Patel.
+This transplant chops the iceberg all the way to bottom; while we can't get rid of it entirely, it takes longer to grow back and come above water.

 Beyond the transplant, maintenance chemotherapy might be needed, which uses medicine at half or a third of traditional chemotherapy doses.
 This is often provided in the form of a pill that patients can take at home with the goal to slow the growth of myeloma in the body after the transplant.